hannorein/rebound/README.md

    - `MPI=0`.
 This disables parallelization with MPI.
    - `OPENMP=1`.
 This enables parallelization with OpenMP.
 The number of threads can be set with an environment variable at runtime, e.g.: `export OMP_NUM_THREADS=8`.
 * It creates symbolic links to the active modules.
 This allows you to choose from different gravity solvers, boundary conditions, integrators and collision solvers.
 For example, to change the gravity solver from using a tree to direct summation you could change `gravity_tree.c` to `gravity_direct.c`.
 * It creates a symbolic link to the current problem file.
 A problem files contains the initial conditions and the output routines for the current problem.
 You do not need to change any file in `src/` to create a new problem unless you want to do something very special.
-This keeps the inital conditions and the code itself cleanly separated.
+This keeps the initial conditions and the code itself cleanly separated.
 * It compiles the code and copies the binary into the current directory.

 You can also create a documentation with `doxygen` based on the current choice of modules by typing `make doc`.
 This requires `doxygen` to be installed.
 The documentation will be generated in the directory `doc/html/`.